A military jury sentenced Maj. Nidal Hasan to death Wednesday for killing 13 people during the 2009 shooting rampage at Fort Hood.

-Hasan, who offered little defense, sat motionless as the jury president read the verdict.
-Hasan has said he acted to protect Islamic insurgents abroad from American aggression and never denied being the gunman.
+Hasan, who sat motionless as the jury president read the verdict, has said he acted to protect Islamic insurgents abroad from American aggression, never denied being the gunman.
 In opening statements, he acknowledged to the jury that he pulled the trigger in a crowded waiting room where troops were getting final medical checkups before deploying to Iraq and Afghanistan.

 The Army psychiatrist's behavior has only stoked suspicion that his ultimate goal is martyrdom, in the form of a death sentence that would allow him to fulfill what prosecutors have described as a "jihad duty" under his Islamic faith.

 The lead prosecutor, Col. Mike Mulligan, told jurors Wednesday morning that history was full of instances of death in the name of religion.
 But he said it would be "wrong and unsupportive" to tie Hasan's actions to a wider cause

 "You cannot offer what you don't own; you cannot give away what is not yours.
 He can never be a martyr because he has nothing to give…..Do not be misled; do not be confused; do not be fooled.
 He is not giving his life.
 We are taking his life.
 This is not his gift to God, it's his debt to society.
 He will not now and will not ever be a martyr.
 He is a criminal, a cold-blooded murderer.
 On 5 November he did not leave this earth, he remained to pay a price.
 To pay a debt.
 The debt he owes is his life," Mulligan said.